Indian independence movement: Rise of organised movements

 The Indian textile industry also played an important role in the freedom struggle of India.
 The merchandise of the textile industry pioneered the Industrial Revolution in India and soon England was producing cotton cloth in such great quantities that the domestic market was saturated, and the products had to be sold in foreign markets.

 On the other hand, India was rich in cotton production and was in a position to supply British mills with the raw material they required.
 This was the time when India was under British rule and the East India Company had already established its roots in India.
 Raw materials were exported to England at very low rates while cotton cloth of refined quality was imported to India and sold at very high prices.
 This was draining India's economy, causing the textile industry of India to suffer greatly.
 This led to great resentment among cotton cultivators and traders.

 After Lord Curzon announced the partition of Bengal in 1905, there was massive opposition from the people of Bengal.
 Initially, the partition plan was opposed through press campaign.
 The total follower of such techniques led to the boycott of British goods and the people of India pledged to use only swadeshi or Indian goods and to wear only Indian cloth.
 Imported garments were viewed with hate.
-At many places, public burnings of foreign cloth were organized.
+At many places, public burnings of foreign cloth were organised.
 Shops selling foreign cloths were closed.
 The cotton textile industry is rightly described as the Swadeshi industry.
 The period witnessed the growth of swadeshi textile mills.
 Swadeshi factories came into existence everywhere.

 According to Surendranath Banerji, the Swadeshi movement changed the entire texture of Indian social and domestic life.
 The songs composed by Rabindranath Tagore, Rajanikanta Sen and Syed Abu Mohd became the moving spirit for the nationalists.
-The movement soon spread to the rest of the country and the partition of Bengal had to be firmly inhaled on the first of April, 1912.
+The movement soon spread to the rest of the country and the partition of Bengal had to be firmly inhaled on the first of April 1912.